Shanti Bhavan

-The Shanti Bhavan Children's Project (in Hindi: "haven of peace") is a U.S. 501(c)(3) and India 80-G non-profit organisation based in Bangalore Karnataka, India, that operates a pre-K-12 residential school in Baliganapalli, Tamil Nadu.
-The school annually enrolls 12 boys and 12 girls (at four years old) for its incoming pre-school class.
-Thereafter, students stay at the school year-round except for summer and winter breaks.
-Students attend Shanti Bhavan free of charge and are provided with nutritional meals, clothes, shelter, education, healthcare and emotional and mental support.
+The Shanti Bhavan Children's Project is a U.S. 501(c)(3) and India 80-G non-profit organisation based in Bangalore Karnataka, India, that operates a tuition-free, pre-K-12 residential school in Baliganapalli, Tamil Nadu for Dalit children.
 Shanti Bhavan is accredited by the Council for the Indian School Certificate Examinations (CISCE), and administers the ICSE and ISC exams during students' 10th and 12th grades.
-After students' 12th grade, Shanti Bhavan also pays for their college education.

-At present, the school accommodates approximately 300 students who come from rural villages or urban slums.
-A majority (95%) of the students are Dalits - formerly known as untouchables.
-Due to caste-based discrimination, the students come from extremely impoverished backgrounds.
+Due to caste-based discrimination, the students come from impoverished backgrounds.
+As of 2017, enrollment was about 300 students.

-Students are educated in subjects such as mathematics, history, geography, Hindi, English writing/reading, physics, chemistry, business, accounting, biology, etc. Older students attend workshops in writing, public speaking, and debate.

 History

 The school was founded by Dr Abraham George, an Indian-American businessman and philanthropist.
 After serving in the Indian Army, Dr. George attended NYU's Stern School of Business and began his own company, Multinational Computer Models Inc. In 1995, he began the non-profit organisation The George Foundation.
 Shanti Bhavan was established in August 1997 as a project of The George Foundation to help economically and socially disadvantaged children, mostly Dalit, in rural India - specifically in the Tamil Nadu, Andhra Pradesh, and Karnataka regions.

-In 2008, as a result of the global financial crisis, Shanti Bhavan underwent a financial crisis of its own.
-With the help of current Director of Operations, Ajit George, Shanti Bhavan Children’s Project moved from a privately funded institution to a mixed model of individual donations, corporate and NGO partnerships, and grants.
-On September 10, 2008, Shanti Bhavan separated from The George Foundation and became a non-profit organisation run under the Shanti Bhavan Educational Trust.
+In 2008, due to the 2008 financial crisis, Shanti Bhavan underwent a financial crisis of its own.
+With the help of current Chief Operating Officer, Ajit George, Shanti Bhavan Children’s Project moved from a privately funded institution to a mixed model of individual donations, corporate and NGO partnerships, and grants.
+On September 10, 2008, Shanti Bhavan separated from The George Foundation and became a non-profit organization run under the Shanti Bhavan Educational Trust.

+Praise and criticism

+The May 2009 newsletter of the Global Organization for People of Indian Origin praised Shanti Bhavan for being "a safe and caring home for the children, offering food, clothing, medical care, and all their necessities, free of charge" and "opening up professional career paths that would normally be denied to this segment of the population."
+In June 2009, Sriram Srinivasan for Outlook (Indian magazine) praised the school's goal to "give world-class education to its students so that these children of sewer cleaners, bonded labourers and masons can become society leaders as lawyers, environmentalists and astronauts."

+Shanti Bhavan faced scrutiny after the release of Daughters of Destiny (TV series), an in-depth Netflix ethnography about the school conducted by social worker Vanessa Roth.
+In 2017, Mike Hale for The New York Times criticized Shanti Bhavan for burdening young children with the expectation to pull their families out of poverty, which "puts tremendous pressure" on students through "crushing expectations, guilt, resentment (only one child per family can be admitted), and generational and cultural standoffs."
+Similarly, in 2017, Jenna Marotta for Vogue pointed out that, "Shanti Bhavan students face a staggering amount of pressure.
+At age 4, they are separated from their parents, and only one child per family is admitted."